 }

-That is already a working search component.
+That's already a working Laravel Livewire search component.
 The #[Url] attribute syncs the search property to the query string automatically, and WithPagination handles paginated results.
-But we are going to go further.
+But we're going to go further.

 The Search Input with Debounce